We hope you enjoy reading this article.

 Wondering how to create an AI solution?

-Before we get into what‘s involved in building software that leverages artificial intelligence and data science, let‘s start with a definition of what the term “artificial intelligence” means:
+Before we get into what‘s involved in building AI systems that leverage artificial intelligence and data science, let‘s start with a definition of what the term “artificial intelligence” means:

 Artificial intelligence (AI) is intelligence exhibited by machines.
 In computer science, the field of AI research defines itself as the study of “intelligent agents”: any device that perceives its environment and takes actions that maximize its chance of success at some goal.